Cam'ron Matthews collapsed after complaining of dizziness, affiliates report

 Williams’ October 5 death, two weeks after he collapsed during a practice in Waynesboro, was heart-related, Burke County Coroner Susan Salemi told CNN, declining to elaborate.

-, Bui is seen earlier in the game making a hard tackle on a running play and getting back up.
+Video shows Bui making a hard tackle on a running play and getting back up, CNN affiliate KIRO reported.
 He was later taken away in an ambulance after taking a hit to the head near the end of the game.

 Bui died from blunt force injuries to the head, according to the King County medical examiner’s office.

 His father, Ngon, a janitor in Seattle’s public schools, told KIRO he learned of his son’s death via text message: “Your son is dead.”

 Close to tears, Ngon Bui said, “I love my son.
 I don’t want nothing to happen to … kids.
 And a parent to have to worry.”

 Bui’s father asked his son to quit the game after a previous injury, but the teen’s mother and Bui overruled him, the station reported.